 Unusual Options Activity Insight: Cisco Systems

-Cisco Systems (NASDAQ:CSCO) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $53.26 following the option alert.
+Shares of Cisco Systems (NASDAQ:CSCO) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $53.7.

 - Trade Type: PUT